quii/go-specs-greet/README.md

 Remember to work in small steps, commit and run your tests frequently.
 If you get really stuck [you can find my implementation on GitHub](https://github.com/quii/go-specs-greet).

-## Enhance both systems by updating the domain logic as a unit test
+## Enhance both systems by updating the domain logic with a unit test

-As mentioned, not every change to a system needs to be driven via an acceptance test.
+As mentioned, not every change to a system should be driven via an acceptance test.
 Permutations of business rules and edge cases should be simple to drive via a unit test if you have separated concerns well.

 Add a unit test to our `Greet` function to default the `name` to `World` if it is empty.
 You should see how simple this is, and then the business rules are reflected in both applications for "free".